 Coming to live at the Home is the start of a new chapter in people's lives.
-Even so the Home is well aware of the elderly and frail nature of our Service Users and inevitably this includes from time to time caring for people who are dying.
+Even so the Home is well aware of the elderly and frail nature of our residents and inevitably this includes from time to time caring for people who are dying.
 We will ensure that your final wishes are met.

-The Home has a great deal of experience in helping Service Users and families through these difficult times.
+The Home has a great deal of experience in helping residents and families through these difficult times.
 Our staff receive appropriate training to help them deal effectively with death and dying and we ensure dignity and respect at all times.
 Where situations require additional expertise, we are able to bring in specialist palliative care nurses employed by other health care providers, who offer excellent support to the Home.
-We are available to offer continuing support to the bereaved and have monthly get-togethers for those who have lost a loved one at Montana.